sboli/twmn/README.markdown

 ; Shows the previous notification.
 Mouse wheel up does it too. previous=K

 ; Shows the next notification.
-If a modification is manually shown it will ne be displayed again ; when twmnd process the notification stack.
-Mouse wheel up does it too. next=J
+If a modification is manually shown it will not ; be displayed again ; when twmnd process the notification stack.
+Mouse wheel up ; does it too. next=J

 ; Activates the notification.
 Runs the command defined at activate_command.
 ; Mouse left click activates it too. activate=Return

 ; Hides all notifications.
-To hide the current notification, use the "next" key instead.
-; Mouse Right click has the same effect. hide=X
+To hide the current notification, use the "next" key ; instead.
+Mouse Right click has the same effect. hide=X
 </pre>